pviafore/CraftingInterpreters/challenges.md

 cuckloo hashing (which I want to learn more about) and others.

 3. I'm not doing benchmarks (same as previous reasons)

+# Chapter 21

+1. We're creating a new constant every time we see an identifier.
+Optimize it.
+How does this affect the performance of the compiler compared to the runtime.
+Is this the right trade-off?

+So, we can hash the variable so that every time we see it, we can look up the existing constant in a hash table in the compiler.
+It will slow down the compile by a linear amount, but it means at runtime we won't run out of values.
+It won't necessarily make our runtime faster, since the lookup for globals is the same, but it does allow bigger programs (however, since I have long constants, it may be moot).
+Perhaps it helps with the compiler by keeping the chunk smaller and we have more locality in cache.

+Note, this is a per-chunk optimization , each line in a repl will allocate a new chunk per line.

+2. Looking up a global variable in a hash table might be used can be slow, how is a more efficient way to store and access global variables?

+I'll be honest, when you have a O(1) data structure, you can either look it up less, or you can be more efficient with cache with a linear data structure.
+If we can somehow store just chunk index instead of name, but that's a hash table as well.
+You could preprocess the file and assign the indices replaced in the source code, but then we aren't single pass anymore.
+So I don't actually know this one yet.

+If they are a constant, you could also do the lookup at compile time to get the chunk index and use that as a raw constant operation

+3. Should we report unsued variables in functions at compile time for a script, since we see everything?

+I am torn on this.
+On one hand, with a language that lets you metaprogram, you may be creating globals at runtime that will eventually be resolved.
+Also, you may want iterative development and to write functions that aren't called yet (or the variable is commented out like debug=1).
+This can lead to false negatives, which I don't like.

+However, it is to be argued that this is not clean code, and should be an error and cleaned up.